WFPhantom/legacycf/README.md

-Chrome extension that automatically redirects the user to the legacy curseforge website
+Browser extension that automatically redirects the user to the legacy curseforge website

 the new cf website kinda bad